 The latest government closures in York County

-Several local and state government offices in York County have began closing doors to the public in the wake of growing concerns over COVID-19.
+Several local and state government offices in York County have closed their doors to the public in the wake of growing concerns over COVID-19.

-Below is a compiled list of which government offices in York County are temporarily closed:
+Below is a compiled list of some government offices in York County are temporarily closed:

+- Spring Garden Township offices will be closed to walk-in customers from Wednesday through March 27.
+Residents and the general public will still be able to contact the Spring Garden Township, police department and tax collector through phone, email, and fax as well as the drop boxes located outside of the administrative office, police department and the tax collector’s office.

 - West Manchester Township has closed its municipal offices to walk-in customers for two weeks.